Education

 Common coverage includes general liability insurance, professional liability (E&O), business owner’s policy (BOP), key person insurance, and disability insurance.
 Life insurance can also fund a buy-sell agreement.

-How do I protect my business if something happens to me?
+How do I help protect my business if something happens to me?

-Use a succession plan, key person insurance, and a buy-sell agreement funded by life insurance.
-This ensures business continuity and protects family income.
+Consider tools such as a succession plan, key person insurance, and a buy–sell agreement funded by life insurance to help address potential transitions and support the continuity of business operations and family financial needs.

 Bookkeeping & Financial Management